EarlSpiritRoo/EarlSpiritRoo/README.md

 A Computer Science student and aspiring developer who’s building small tools, experimenting with web tech, and slowly leveling up one commit at a time.
 - MSc Computer Science student
 - E-commerce & customer service human slowly mutating into a dev
-- Currently building: **Sidekick**.
-A customer service helper for social media responses
+- Currently building: a customer service helper for social media responses & other workflow automations
 - Goal: become a solid web dev who can ship useful tools, not just pretty GitHub squares

 ---